-timation Rodgers (2000); we use the diagonal elements for the final uncertainties.
-Panels (A) and (C) of Figure 12 shows the zonally averaged (D/N) uncertainties as a function of pressure and latitude.
-Inspection of the radiance trends uncertainties shown in the center panel of Figure B2 shows the upper atmosphere temperature sounding region (650-700 cm $^{-1}$) has much larger uncertainty in the polar regions.
-The instrument and spectroscopy characteristics, coupled with these observational uncertainties, are such that for temperature the smallest errors are in the tropics while the largest errors are in polar upper atmosphere, which are the regions below 100 mb where the ERA5 trends differ most from AIRS_RT trends.
-Similarly for water vapor the larger errors are in the lower atmosphere and above about 300 mb; the constant RH assumption and MLS appriori help alleviate the errors in the retrieved trends.
+The uncertainties for the AIRS RT trends is much more straightforward: the spectral uncertainties shown in Figure 5 are used together with the state vector covariance matrices to generate the uncertainty matrix using the relevant equations of Optimal Estimation Rodgers (2000); we use the diagonal elements for the final uncertainties.
+Panels (A) and (C) of Figure 14 shows the zonally averaged (D/N) uncertainties as a function of pressure and latitude.
+Inspection of the radiance trends uncertainties shown in the center panel of Figure 5 shows the upper atmosphere temperature sounding region (650-700 cm-1) has much larger uncertainty in the polar regions.
+The instrument and spectroscopy characteristics, coupled with these observational uncertainties, are such that for temperature the smallest errors are in the tropics while the largest errors are in polar upper atmosphere, which are the regions below 100 mb where the ERA5 trends differ most from AIRS RT trends.
+Similarly for water vapor the larger errors are in the lower atmosphere and above about 300 mb; the constant RH assumption and MLS apriori help alleviate the errors in the retrieved trends.
 We point out earlier work on studying upper tropospheric/lower stratospheric humidity over tropical cyclones also used MLS climatology together with AIRS observations (Feng & Huang, 2021).

-The Z-test confirmed this picture, as seen in panels (B) and (D) of Figure 12, which show the temperature and fractional water vapor trends, together with black dots marking the (latitude,altitude) points where the trends are larger than the uncertainty in the trends, at the 5% significance level.
+The Z-test confirmed this picture, as seen in panels (B) and (D) of Figure 14, which show the temperature and fractional water vapor trends, together with black dots marking the (latitude,altitude) points where the trends are larger than the uncertainty in the trends, at the 5% significance level.
 This happens in panel (B) for the temperature trends in most of the tropical/mid-latitude free troposphere (and stratosphere) but not at the southern polar stratosphere; and in panel (D) for fractional water vapor trends in the 200-600 mb range, from the Southern Polar region to about +60 N latitude, and some spots in the Northern Polar.

-8 Discussion
+9 Discussion

-In general for surface temperature trends, the disagreements between the six sets shown in Figure 5 are over the polar regions and over land (especially over the Amazon and Central Africa) and are smallest over tropical and mid-latitude oceans, indicating the best agreements, except for slightly larger differences off the western coast of the Americas and Africa (which have a prevalence of MBL clouds).
+In general for surface temperature trends, the disagreements between the six sets shown in Figure 7 are over the polar regions and over land (especially over the Amazon and Central Africa) and are smallest over tropical and mid-latitude oceans, indicating the best agreements, except for slightly larger differences off the western coast of the Americas and Africa (which have a prevalence of MBL clouds).
 The atmospheric temperature trends in general agreed except for the upper atmosphere polar regions and in the high altitudes (less than about 200 mb).
 Similarly fractional water vapor trends differed most in the upper atmosphere (200 mb and above) and in the tropical/mid-latitude 600-800 mb region.
-A quick glance at Figure 10 shows the former is due to lower sensitivity to upper atmosphere water vapor, leading the AIRS_RT retrievals to have low values while the AIRS L2 retrieval is initialized by a neural net; conversely the latter is due to the AIRS L3 retrieval being negative while the rest were mainly positive.
-Similarly the AIRS_RT retrieval differs above the Antarctic continent.
+A quick glance at Figure 12 shows the former is due to lower sensitivity to upper atmosphere water vapor, leading the AIRS\RT retrievals to have low values while the AIRS L2 retrieval is initialized by a neural net; conversely the latter is due to the AIRS L3 retrieval being negative while the rest were mainly positive.
+Similarly the AIRS\RT retrieval differs above the Antarctic continent.